Zentropivity/owu/wiki/src/world_events/planetary_collision.md

 # Planetary Collision

-The Core of the planet calls out to you as you face annihilation: a huge object (another planet perhaps?) rapidly approaches your location.
+Atlas calls out to you as you face annihilation: a huge object (another planet perhaps?) rapidly approaches your location.

 ![Planetary Collision](./planetary_collision.svg)